Urshan Graduate School of Theology

-Urshan Graduate School of Theology (UGST) is a private seminary operated by the United Pentecostal Church International (UPCI) and located in Wentzville, Missouri.
-It opened in 2001 as a Oneness Pentecostal seminary and also offers undergraduate programs through Urshan University.
+Urshan Graduate School of Theology (UGST) is a nontrinitarian Christian seminary operated by the United Pentecostal Church International (UPCI) in Wentzville, Missouri.
+It opened in 2001 as a Oneness Pentecostal institution and also offers undergraduate programs through Urshan University.

 Students

 In Fall 2023, 88 students were enrolled at UGST.
 Students are not required to be members of the United Pentecostal Church International, but it is loyal to the teachings of that organization.
 Faculty and staff must subscribe to the biblical doctrines outlined in the Articles of Faith of the UPCI.